Hypertufa Grots

 Put the pipe upright in the middle of your base.

-Start putting handfuls of the mix on opposite sides of the pipe, leaving a ledge to put the next layer on top.
+Start putting handfuls of the mix on the outside on opposite sides of the pipe, leaving a ledge to put the next layer on top.
 The thickness should be around 3-4cm (1-2") thick to give it enough strength to stand up under its own weight while drying.

 Continue to as high as you would like your planter.
 Realistically, it won’t be possible to go much higher than about 20-25cm (8-10") tall, as the mix can’t support itself any higher than this.